Game-Dev-Network/GDN-Lab/README.md

 ## FAQ

+### Why can't I commit directly to master?

+We've protected the master branch—create a new branch and submit a pull request.

 ### What is GDN?

 It's game development community over on Discord, a place where everyone from total beginners to industry veterans can talk about cutting edge technology, their favourite Nintendo easter eggs or marketing tips for release.